AndyChwalik/megr2157-portfolio/docs/assignments/A02/index.md

 **Cross-Sectional Area of Beams**

 To find the required cross-sectional area of the beams, I need to identify the max internal force, the yield stress of the material, the factor of safety, and the density of the material.
-The max internal force was the AD and BC beams, which can be shown in Figure #6.
+The max internal force was the AD and BC beams, which is shown in Figure #6.
 There are different yield stresses for A500 steel based on the grade, so I decided to go with the most common grade: Grade C. When I first analyzed the problem, I used the shear strength rather than the yield strength, which can be seen in Figure #7.
 The correct yield stress and factor of safety can be seen in Figure #8. <br>

 <div align="center">
   <img src="incorrect_area.jpg">